 Picturesque island hopping amid storied ancient sites leave indelible memories for visitors to Greece.
 Athens is the oldest European capital and the birthplace of democracy.
 The Greek islands are a fun playground for everyone from celebrities to backpackers.
 Olympia was the birthplace of the ancient Olympic Games in 776 BC.
 That’s just a sample of what the storied sun soaked Mediterranean country has to offer travelers.
 Here are 10 places in Greece you should visit!

 Greece’s capital is the entry point for many international travelers visiting Greece.
 Some European travelers skip Athens as there are many direct flights to the islands.
 But Athens has a lot to offer visitors and it’s well worth spending a few days there.
 It is one of the few European cities where you can catch a coastal tram that connects the center of the city with lovely beach towns like Glyfada and Voula.
+There are many reasons why Athens is still one of Europe’s greatest cities.

 The Parthenon sits majestically above a bustling city proud of its ancient past.
 Constructed in 447 BCE, at the height of the Athenian empire, the site offers majestic views over Athens, surrounding mountains and the Aegean Sea.
 The acropolis is one of the world’s greatest archeological sites and should be on every travelers bucket list.
 And the adjacent Acropolis Museum and National Archeological Museum are two of the world’s best archeological museums.